vivshaw/zettel/pages/one-way fixed effects ANOVA.md

+---
-tags:: stats, ANOVA
+tags: stats, ANOVA
-alias:: Fisher ANOVA
+alias: Fisher ANOVA
+---

 - an ANOVA version that is one-way and assumes equal variance between the groups.
 	- see also [[Welch's ANOVA]] for cases with _unequal_ variance